tstepanski/yam-holes/README.md

 ## Issues and Feature Requests

-Use the [issue tracker in GitHub](https://github.com/tstepanski/yam-holes/issues) to report issues and request features
+Use the [project board in YouTrack](https://yam-holes.youtrack.cloud/) to report issues and request features